awsmug/wp-devops/Readme.md

 ### Open the site

-The site can be reached at http://localhost at the browser.
-The admin can be reached at http://localhost/wp-admin/.
+The site can be reached at the host you have entered in the installation at the browser.
+The admin can be reached at http://YOUR-HOST/wp-admin/.

 Use the user 'admin' and password 'password' to login.